-This biography, written by Peter Kitchin, was first published in 2000.
+This biography, written by Peter Kitchin, was first published in the Dictionary of New Zealand Biography in 2000.

 Ronald Brian Castle was born in Newtown, Wellington, on 23 December 1907; Zillah Vivien Castle was born there on 19 January 1911.
 They were the two youngest of seven children of Annie Ayres and her husband, John Castle, a pharmacist who had established John Castle Chemists in Newtown in 1888.
 After attending Newtown School, Ronald attended Wellington College and Zillah Wellington Girls’ College.